Petition seeks to honour French Resistance hero Joséphine Baker at the Panthéon

-Category: World Hits: 1A petition circulating on the internet is pushing for American-born French dancer Joséphine Baker to be buried in the Panthéon, an honour reserved for France’s national heroes.
+Category: World Hits: 2A petition circulating on the internet is pushing for American-born French dancer Joséphine Baker to be buried in the Panthéon, an honour reserved for France’s national heroes.
 The move would recognise the courage of a renowned artist who was also a feminist, actively resisted Nazi Germany during World War II, and who fought against racism and antisemitism.

 Read more https://www.france24.com/en/france/20210530-france-petitions-to-have-josephine-baker-honoured-with-voltaire-rousseau-at-the-panth%C3%A9on